SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Introduction

-Our goal is to create a defense that is attack-agnostic.
-To this end, we analyze unifying necessary features of a successful localized physical adversarial attack, and develop \tool{}, a technique that exploits these attack behaviors to detect them.
-We start from the observation that physical attacks are designed to be robust to a variety of physical artifacts, while generalizing to a large distribution of inputs (e.g., the adversarial patch of~\cite{brown2017adversarialpatch} is designed to work when applied to \emph{any} input image).
-Our first insight is that a physical attacks' success relies on the use of ``salient'' features that strongly affect the model's classification on many different inputs.
+Our goal is to create a defense against localized universal attacks that is attack-vector agnostic.
+To this end, we identify unifying and necessary features of successful localized universal attacks---including physically realizable attacks---and develop \tool{}, a novel technique that exploits these attack behaviors to detect them.
+We start from the observation that localized universal attacks are designed to be robust to a variety of artifacts while generalizing to a large distribution of inputs (e.g., the adversarial patch of~\cite{brown2017adversarialpatch} is designed to work when applied to \emph{any} input image).
+Our first insight is that a localized universal attacks' success relies on the use of ``salient'' features that strongly affect the model's classification on many different inputs.
 We thus consider techniques from \emph{model interpretability} and \emph{object detection} to discover highly salient contiguous regions of an input image.
 As we show, these techniques uncover adversarial image regions, as well as benign ones that strongly affect classification.
-In a second step, we exploit adversarial patches' strong robustness and generalization properties to distinguish them from benign patches with high saliency.
-Specifically, we apply extracted image patches to a large number of held-out benign images, and test how often a patch results in a misclassification.
-Successful adversarial patches are much more likely than benign patches to generate misclassifications, and are thus detected by \tool{}.
-As we show in our thorough evaluation of \tool{}, mounting an attack that evades detection requires lowering an adversarial region's saliency to a point where the region is no longer universal (i.e., it fails with high probability---even for a strong adaptive adversary with knowledge of \tool{}'s architecture.
+In a second step, we exploit the strong robustness and generalization properties of malicious regions to distinguish them from benign regions with high saliency.
+Specifically, we overlay extracted regions on a large number of held-out clean images and test how often this results in a misclassification.
+Malicious regions are much more likely than benign regions to generate misclassifications and are thus detected by \tool{}.
+As we show in our evaluation of \tool{}, mounting an attack that evades detection requires lowering an adversarial region's saliency to a point where the region is no longer universal (i.e., it fails with high probability on random inputs)---even for a adaptive adversary with knowledge of \tool{}'s architecture.
 We also validate \tool{}'s effectiveness in a realistic physical setting, where it successfully detects a printed adversarial patch~\cite{brown2017adversarialpatch} with high reliability.

-\textbf{Contributions}---To summarize, this paper makes the following contributions:
+\paragraph{Contributions} To summarize, this paper makes the following contributions:

-\begin{itemize} \item We propose \tool{}, a new architecture that protects a neural network by using the same model to detect physical attacks.
+\begin{itemize} \item We propose \tool{}, a new architecture that protects a neural network by using the same model to detect localized universal attacks.